 The Stagecoach no. 51 bus from Chichester stops at the junction of Beach Road and Constable Drive.
 A short walk down Beach Road and around East Beach Pond will bring you to the car park and then the beach itself.

 There are public toilets located behind East Beach Kiosk and by the Lifeboat station.
 Both have disabled facilities, although no baby changing area and they are closed at night.

 East Beach is accessible via a slipway to the north end of the large car park, a ramp next to the lifeboat station and via Albion Road.
-These access points may be subject to closure due to sea defense boarding, put in place as a barrier at extreme high tides.
-Please note that the walkway along East Beach is not a public right of way but is a walkable sea defense.
+These access points may be subject to closure due to sea defence boarding, put in place as a barrier at extreme high tides.
+Please note that the walkway along East Beach is not a public right of way but is a walkable sea defence.
 This may therefore be covered with shingle after extreme high tides.